bchaulagain/hops-a-knight/README.md

 # hops a knight
-- A web page with a chessboard (8x8 grid)
+- Page with a chessboard (8x8 grid)
-- Allow a user to click on any two squares (A and B) on the chessboard.
+- Allow user to click on any two squares (A and B) on the chessboard
 - Calculate the least number of hops a knight would need to make to go from square A to square B
-- Display results on the page, with some animation.
+- Display results on the page, with some animations